will-hart/will-hart.github.io/content/post/2017-02-12_game_assets_using_openscad/index.md

 ![The attributes of crenellations](crennelation_dimensions.png)

-The _period_ is the length of one "on and off" crennelation, the height is the height of a crennelation and the duty cycle is the percentage of on vs off of the crenellations, so `0.5` here indicates for each period 50% is crennelation and 50% is air.
-For simplicity we are going to assume that crennelations are cubes, so we can define the thickness as:
+The _period_ is the length of one "on and off" crenelation, the height is the height of a crenelation and the duty cycle is the percentage of on vs off of the crenellations, so `0.5` here indicates for each period 50% is crenelation and 50% is air.
+For simplicity we are going to assume that crenelations are cubes, so we can define the thickness as:

 ```c
 cren_thickness = cren_duty_cycle * cren_period;
 ```

-Now we can use a `for`, `translate` and `cube` to draw our crennelations:
+Now we can use a `for`, `translate` and `cube` to draw our crenelations:

 ```c
 for (x = [0 : cren_period : wall_length - cren_period]) {